 More to See and Do with Toddlers at Epcot

 There are so many opportunities to meet different Disney characters at Epcot, including several Disney princesses in their countries.
 Some are not inside, however, so the wait in line can get hot (great time to hydrate and reapply sunscreeen!).
-During the hottest parts of the day search out the air-conditioned meet n’ greet locations through the Disney World app (or book Fastpass+ before your trip).
+During the hottest parts of the day search out the air-conditioned meet n’ greet locations through the Disney World My Disney Experience app.

 Older toddlers can participate in Kidcot Fun Stops, located in many of the World Showcase pavilions.
 At each of the Fun Stops throughout the pavilions, toddlers can color and draw while parents or older kids can chat with a cast member about their native land.
 Many of the pavilions offer live outdoor entertainment that toddlers will love, like Mariache Cobra and the JAMMitors.
 Leave time in your schedule to stop and allow for a toddler dance party on the sidewalk if the spirit moves them!

 If you happen to be visiting during the EPCOT International Flower & Garden Festival, toddlers will delight in the 100+ topiaries shaped like beloved Disney characters blooming around the Park.
 Take advantage of these perfect photo opportunities of the gorgeous garden colors with your toddler.
 There are also special play areas just for young kids during the event!

 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!